runtimeverification/llvm-backend/docs/binary_kore.md

 ### Symbols

-The serialized format for KORE symbols is redundant.
-Currently, only symbols as part of a pattern are representable.
-Parts of this representation are reserved for future extensions.

 First, the formal sort arguments to the symbol are serialized in sequence following the sort schema above.

-Then, the byte sequence `08 0000` is emitted, followed by the number of formal arguments (as a 16-bit integer), then by `0000`.
+Then, the byte `08` is emitted, followed by the number of formal arguments (as a 16-bit integer).

 Finally, the name of the symbol is emitted as a string following the representation above.